 Let's face it — we live in Dallas.
 This is certainly no climbing mecca, or even a great spot for anyone relatively outdoorsy.
 You can make an active lifestyle in Dallas work if you're creative / a little crazy, but this city definitely won't hand it to you.
 Boulderites have it easy — they can basically walk out their front door and a five-star crag awaits them.
 They probably walk their dogs by climbing pros screaming on their 5.trillion project, and sip fair-trade coffee while trail running at 6,000 feet above sea level.
 Or something like that.
 But it takes a lot to maintain an active climbing life in Dallas, and we deserve all the bonus points in the world for making it work.
 I've compiled a list of the best options we Dallasites have as far as touching real (or sometimes manufactured .. hey, we take what we can get) rock in the somewhat near vicinity.
-A lot of these spots are super great, but it's a testament to our resilience as rock climbers.
-If you're willing to put in weekend after weekend at this mediocre spots and still get ultra-psyched every time, then you really, truly, genuinely love it.
+A lot of these spots aren't super great, but it's a testament to our resilience as rock climbers.
+If you're willing to put in weekend after weekend at these mediocre spots and still get ultra-psyched every time, then you really, truly, genuinely love it.
 You love to rock climb in all its forms, even when the rock is chossy and/or seeping and/or set into the side of a building.
 Climbing in these spots makes you a better climber, a better person, and keeps you humble.
 So those times when you do get to venture out, put in the miles and visit one of this country's numerous world class climbing spots, you'll be impressed and spoiled, but still ready to put up with your hometown crag's deficiencies.
 I mean hey, Ashima Shiraishi started climbing at Central Park — so the presence of excellent rock does not beget a great rock climber — it's the attitude that makes you great.
 SO KEEP BEING GREAT DALLAS.
 While this post is meant as a guide to let you know what areas are most commonly visited by Dallas climbers, please do your research before going to a new area!
 Access issues are changing every day, so definitely make sure you know what you're getting into, and whether or not a waiver is required, before climbing at any of these areas.

 Reimer's Ranch is probably one of the most-recommended spots for climbing outside of Dallas.
 It is definitely a rite of passage as a Dallas climber to scramble-slip your feet on the greased-over footholds of the Sex Cave classic Spider Grind, or patiently waiting for Yertle the Turtle to stop seeping long enough to take a run on it.
 About 45 minutes outside of Austin (3.5 hours away from Dallas), Reimer's is actually pretty great for Texas.
 Yes, it's all limestone that tends toward greasy, and some routes will seep for weeks after a rain.
 But it's really close to a very cool city, and it's one of the most diverse areas in central Texas.
 There literally is something for everyone, whether you like roof climbs, vertical, short, or shorter (haha), Reimer's also covers a great span of grade ranges, so climbers of all levels can find something to grease off of.
 There are some pretty unique features to be found here — when you're not plugging endless limestone pockets, there are some really cool tufa and stalactite formations to monkey around on that pretty much satisfy every climber's urge to climb on ridiculous looking stuff.
 And with the relatively recent addition of the North Shore area, the climbing at Reimer's has expanded even more, and newer routes means less polished footholds.
 There are plenty of options as far as staying the night goes — if you're more of a nightlife person you can find a cheap hotel just outside of Austin.
 Or, if you're a true dirtbag, there are several camping options outside of the park, including the climber's hang Rock Dog Campground.